Apes and monkeys die as fire rips through German zoo | DW | 01.01.2020

 'Still in shock'

-The zoo said it was thankful for the "numerous offers of help" but that it wasn't clear yet where they need assistance.
+The zoo said it was thankful for "numerous offers of help" but that it wasn't clear yet where assistance was most needed.

-"We are still in shock and cannot yet say exactly if and where help is needed."
+"We are still in shock and cannot yet say exactly if and where help is needed," it said in a statement.

 Read more: Germany sees spike in experiments on monkeys